mchung/heroku-buildpack-wordpress/README.markdown

 ## Authors and Contributors

-* Marc Chung - [@mchung](https://github.com/mchung) on GitHub and [@heisenthought](https://twitter.com/heisenthought) on Twitter
+* Marc Chung - Follow [@mchung](https://github.com/mchung) on GitHub and also [@heisenthought](https://twitter.com/heisenthought) on Twitter

 ## Thanks

 Thanks for reading this all the way through.

-If you find this useful, please add an entry to the [list of Wordpress sites running on Heroku](https://github.com/mchung/heroku-buildpack-wordpress/wiki/Sites-running-Wordpress-on-Heroku).
+If you use this buildpack in production, please update the [list of Wordpress sites running on Heroku](https://github.com/mchung/heroku-buildpack-wordpress/wiki/Sites-running-Wordpress-on-Heroku).

 ## License